ruslanmv/Diffusion-Models-in-Machine-Learning/notes.md

 ## Training a diffusion model

-If we take a step back, we can notice that the combination of q*q* and p*p* is very similar to a variational autoencoder (VAE).
+If we take a step back, we can notice that the combination of q and p is very similar to a variational autoencoder (VAE).
 Thus, we can train it by optimizing the negative log-likelihood of the training data.
 After a series of calculations, which we won't analyze here, we can write the evidence lower bound (ELBO) as follows:

 $\begin{aligned}
 log p(\mathbf{x}) \geq &\mathbb{E}_{q(x_1 \vert x_0)}